SelfMOTR: Revisiting MOTR with Self-Generating Detection Priors: Experiments

 \subsection{Main Results}

 Tab.~\ref{tab:sota_dancetrack} reports results on the DanceTrack test set.
 Among fully end-to-end trackers, our SelfMOTR attains 69.2 HOTA and 72.5 IDF\(_1\), i.e. it is on par with CO-MOT (69.4 HOTA, 71.9 IDF\(_1\)) while achieving the highest association score (59.3 AssA) in the end-to-end block.
-Since our method does not make use of an external detector and generates proposals from its own features, this higher AssA is consistent with a better feature-space alignment between detection and tracking queries.
-DetA (80.9) is slightly lower than CO-MOT (82.1), which is expected in the detector-free setting, but the IDF\(_1\) gain shows that our internally generated proposals are sufficiently stable for identity preservation.
+Since our method does not make use of an external detector and generates proposals from its own features, this higher AssA is consistent with a better feature-space alignment between detection and track queries.
+DetA (80.9) is slightly lower than CO-MOT (82.1), which is expected in the detector-free setting, but the IDF\(_1\) gain shows that our internally generated proposals are sufficiently stable for identity preservation. \\ As detailed in Table \ref{tab:sota_comparison}, our proposed SelfMOTR achieves state-of-the-art performance on the highly dynamic BFT dataset, surpassing all evaluated non-end-to-end and end-to-end methods with a leading HOTA of 71.1.
+Furthermore, SelfMOTR establishes a new best among end-to-end trackers on the AnimalTrack dataset.
+This result is particularly remarkable given that AnimalTrack is a relatively small dataset, a scenario where data-hungry end-to-end models traditionally struggle to avoid overfitting and fail to generalize.
+Notably, compared to other tracking-by-propagation approaches, SelfMOTR exhibits a substantial gain on AnimalTrack (e.g., +14.5 HOTA over TrackFormer), indicating that the proposed formulation generalizes beyond the training regime and transfers more effectively to challenging animal scenarios.

-Tab.~\ref{tab:sota_mot17} shows that, on this detector-sensitive benchmark, SelfMOTR reaches 57.5 HOTA, i.e. in the same detector-free range as earlier transformer-based trackers.
-Methods that report higher HOTA on MOT17 typically rely on detector-aligned training or stronger external boxes; here we intentionally keep the pipeline detector-free.
-Notably, SelfMOTR still improves association over the MOTR baseline (58.1 vs.\ 55.7 AssA), which again supports the view that reusing the model’s own detection signal produces a more coherent matching space.